ruitaiS/alpacaPack/readme.md

 I'm going to try to see if I can add that as a seperate websocket contained within stream, and then when generating it, point it to two listeners (one listening to the polygon price data, the other to listen to trade updates).

+priceListener and tradeStatusListener are basically the same thing, but they send / receive slightly different messages two websockets.
+Not a huge fan of the fact that they're repeating each other's code.

 ### Feb 3
 Increasing quantities updates properly, because they're still being returned by alpaca